jsfxfs/CLM/release_scripts_v3/mip360_README.md

 ## Notes on Hyperparameters

-1. In this set of experiment, --prealloc_capacity 7_000_000 is the number of pre-allocated buffer on CPU pinned memory for storing gaussian.
-If your CPU memory is very very small (less than 8GB), you may encounter OOM.
-Then you need to make the densification less aggressive, and at the same time reduce the prealloc_capacity.
+1. **Pre-allocation Capacity**: `--prealloc_capacity 7_000_000` specifies the number of Gaussians to pre-allocate in CPU pinned memory.
+If you have limited CPU memory (< 8GB), you may encounter out-of-memory errors.
+In this case, reduce densification aggressiveness and lower the `--prealloc_capacity` value accordingly.

+2. **Batch Size**: We use `--bsz 4` for all scenes in these experiments.

 ## PSNR Comparison by Scene and Offload Type